 A common black-hawk (Buteogallus anthracinus) is perched in a palm tree.
 This raptor is mainly feeding on crabs, and we observe another one walking about among the low coastal rocks.
 A bare-throated tiger-heron (Tigrisoma mexicanum) seems petrified, looking for fish in a rock-pool.

 For a long time, a white-nosed coati (Nasua narica) walks on the beach in front of us.
-Like their near relatives, the raccoons, these animals are omnivorous, often feeding along the coast.
-They are presented in depth on the page Animals – Mammals: Long-nosed coatis – charming bandits.
+Like its close relatives, the raccoons, this animal is omnivorous, often feeding along the coast.
+It is described in depth on the page Animals – Mammals: Long-nosed coatis – charming bandits.

-Herbs include two colourful species with red flowers, Kohleria spicata, which belongs to the family Gesneriaceae, and Odontonema tubaeforme, of the family Acanthaceae.
+Herbs include two colourful species with orange-red flowers, Kohleria spicata, which belongs to the family Gesneriaceae, and Odontonema tubaeforme, of the family Acanthaceae.

 We have the great luck to be able to join company with a tourist group, who have hired a local guide.
 He has eyes like a hawk, pointing out various animals, which we might otherwise have missed.